 What is a data scientist?

 Today there are many reasons to pursue a career in data science: a high salary, relatively stable and growing job market even during a global recession, and exciting problems to solve across diverse industries.
+The data science field is rich, with numerous interesting entry-level positions to get you started.

 Is data science hard?

 Whether or not data science is hard really depends on your background and whether you enjoy working with numbers and data.
 While data scientists do not need as much software engineering or machine learning as data engineers, you will need to learn how to code in order to build predictive models.
+Data science concepts take time to learn, and it takes time to refine your data science skills.
+But once you have the basic idea, you can perform analyses and complete personal projects to help you impress future employers in no time.

 Data science has a steep learning curve, involving tough problems, a large amount of data, technical expertise, and domain knowledge, but luckily there are many free online resources to help you get started as an entry-level data scientist.
-Hopefully, you enjoy learning because data scientists are constantly upskilling and learning new technologies.
+Hopefully, you enjoy continuous learning because data scientists are constantly upskilling and learning new technologies.

 No. It is possible to learn data science without an advanced degree, or even a bachelor’s degree.
 Although most job postings list a master’s degree or Ph.D. in engineering, computer science, mathematics, or statistics, the demand for data scientists far outpaces the supply, meaning companies are open to hiring non-traditional applicants.
 In fact, many top companies like Google, Apple, and IBM no longer require college degrees for applicants.
+There are many entry-level positions you can pursue if you have the right practical knowledge and experience according to the job descriptions.

 Below you’ll find six steps for breaking into data science without previous experience.